mavlink/qgc-user-guide/en/Support/Support.md

 If you are directed to create a feature request after discussion on support forums please use the "Feature request" template which has some helpful information on required details.

-## Troubleshooting

-Troubleshooting information is provided in two topics:

-- [QGC Installation/Configuration Problems](../Support/troubleshooting_qgc.md) - problems/solutions related to **running** *QGroundControl* on the host computer.
-- [QGC/Vehicle Interaction Problems](../Support/CommonProblems.md) - problems/solutions related to **using** *QGroundControl* to interact with a vehicle.

 ### Console Logging

 *Console Logs* can be helpful when diagnosing *QGroundControl* problems.
 For more information see: [Console Logging](../SettingsView/console_logging.md).